cestislife/cestislife.github.io/rockguide.md

 > * Shrubs

 ### Obstruction Blockers
-“Tall” furniture or structures will block several tiles  (depends on height) behind the tiles they occupy as well as their perimeter.
-They could also block across multiple cliff levels.
+Obstruction blockers will block several tiles north of their occupying tiles.
+Buildings and cliffs will always block **4 tiles north**, while furniture's blocking size is dependant on their height, as will be explored in the [next section](#tall-furniture).
+It should be noted that these blockers can also block across multiple cliff levels.

 Examples include:
 > * Cliffs